toxin-n/toxin-n/README.md

 the noibat is called chuckers. hes my pokemon i caught in scarlet and voilet.
 WE all love chuckers .
 ---
+NOTE !!

 DONT copy my skins / dont upload them to ANY platforms. if u see anyone doing this please let me know or tell them take it down / stop copying me. thank you !
+---

+im also learning french. no i cant speak full sentances so dont try to as i wont know what the fuck ur on about :CRY: IM SO SORRY. im mostly learning it due to my bf is french ^_^

 --